White Rock RCMP investigate after peanut butter smeared on parking meters - Cloverdale Reporter

-White Rock RCMP have launched an investigation after someone, reportedly, smeared peanut butter on 18 parking meters on High Street and Vidal Street in White Rock sometime between Sept.
+White Rock RCMP have launched an investigation after someone smeared peanut butter on 18 parking meters along West Beach in White Rock sometime between Sept.
 29-30.

 The RCMP issued a news release Wednesday saying they are looking for the culprit or culprits behind the vandalism that resulted in the parking meters “requiring repairs and/or cleaning.”